superfly/docs/rails/quick-start/turbo.html.md

 Of course, if this were a real application, inserting and removing names would cause those changes to be broadcast.
 As they say, this is left as an exercise for the student.

+# Arrived at Destination

+You have successfully built, deployed, and connected to your first Rails application on Fly.

 We've accomplished a lot with only just over a handful of lines of code and just over a dozen commands.
 When you are ready, proceed to a